Housing Solutions Workshop

 Call for Applications

-Running from October 3 to October 20, 2022, the Housing Solutions Workshop will include six 90-to-120-minute virtual training sessions, as well as one individual session for each delegation to collaborate with Workshop facilitators.
-The six main sessions are expected to be held on Mondays and Thursdays each week from 3 to 5 pm eastern time.
+Running from October 10 to October 26, 2023, the Housing Solutions Workshop will include six 120-minute virtual training sessions, as well as one individual session for each delegation to collaborate with Workshop facilitators.
+The six main sessions are expected to be held on Tuesdays and Thursdays each week from 1 to 3 p.m.
+Eastern Time via Zoom.
 There is no cost to localities to participate in the Workshop.

 Why apply